 The balances and transactions of funds held in trust by others on behalf of Panola College are not reflected in the financial statements.
 At August 31, 2021 there were four such funds while at August 31, 2022, there was only one fund held for the benefit of the College.
 At August 31, 2021, the Lawrence R. and Debbie H. Sharp Endowment Scholarship Trust, the Quintin M. Martin Trust No. 2, the Daniel Scholarship Fund Trust, and the Jacke Daniel Davis Memorial Scholarship Fund Trust were held in trust by First State Bank and Trust Company of Carthage, Texas.
-Only the Lawrence R. and Debbie H. Sharp Endowment Scholarship Trust was held at August 31, 2022.
-Funds held in trust in these amounted to \$378,827 at August 31, 2021 and \$105,054 at August 31, 2022.
+Only the Lawrence R. and Debbie H. Sharp Endowment Scholarship Trust are held in trust in these amounted to \$378,827 at August 31, 2021 and \$105,054 at August 31, 2022.